MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 #### Use a parameter in the query

-1. The following is a sample query using the new Event parameter by using the `_ event` variable:
+1. The following sample query with the new Event parameter uses the `_ event` variable:

     ``` kusto
     EventsAll